 Deputy Chair of the Board

 Until recently, Laura was the Global CSR Manager for Jaguar Land Rover (JLR).
 She provided strategic leadership and led JLR's Global CSR programme, Laura has over fifteen years’ experience as a CSR and Sustainability specialist and has held previous roles at PricewaterHouse Coopers and The Co-operative Group.
 She completed a Post Graduate Certificate in Sustainable Value Chains in 2017 – a course run by the University of Cambridge Institute for Sustainable Leadership.
 Laura is Deputy Chair of the Caplor Horizons board.

 Chair of the Board

-William is Co-Founder of The Commitment.
+William is a Co-Founder of The Commitment.